ronki2304/Wordle-cracker/README.md

-# Yes another Wordle solver
+# Yes another Wordle/nerdle solver

 I know there are tone of wordle solver.
 And I know why, because it is cool to code yours.

 So here is mine.

+## Nerdle

+:warning: Breaking news, this solver works with nerdle too

 ## How to install it